stasm/l20n-react-experiments/readme.txt

       <button onclick="…">Send</button> your message <em>now</em>.
     </p>

+Translations accept arguments with external data which is passed by the developer.
+For instance, a translation "Hello, { $name }" can take a "name" external argument and will format the whole message.
+Importantly, these external arguments can also be used to configure other parts of the translation, or to select a branch (e.g. in case of plurals).

+  complete = { $num ->
+    [0]     Pending…
+   *[other] { NUMBER($num, style: "percent") } complete
+    [1]     Done!

+This means that' it's important to feed these external arguments into L20n and format them there, instead of having L20n output translations with unresolved {…} expressions and resolve them in the consumer code.

 How React works
 ===============

-React structures the UI into components and the general consensus is that you should be smart about separting your components into stateful and stateless ones.
+React structures the UI into components and the general consensus is that you should be smart about separating your components into stateful and stateless ones.
 The former kind is for keeping the logic and the latter is for keeping the presentation layer.
 Other than the state, you can pass so-called props to components to configure them (props can